Grand Rapids, Michigan: Arts and culture

 On November 10, 2004, the grand premiere of the film The Polar Express was held in Grand Rapids.
 It was adapted from the children's book by author and illustrator Chris Van Allsburg, who lives in the city.
-His main character in the book (and movie) also lives in Grand Rapids, and the movie was set in the city.
+His main character in the book (and movie) also lives in Grand Rapids, and the movie is briefly set in the city.
 The Meijer Gardens created a Polar Express display as part of their larger Christmas Around the World exhibit.

 In mid-2004, the Grand Rapids Art Museum (GRAM) began construction of a new, larger building for its collection; it opened in October 2007 at 101 Monroe Center NW.
 The new building site faces the sculpture Ecliptic, by Maya Lin, at Rosa Parks Circle.
 The museum was completed in 2007.
 It was the first new art museum to achieve gold-level LEED certification by the U.S. Green Building Council.

 ArtPrize, the world's largest annual art competition determined by public voting, first took place in Grand Rapids from September 23 through October 10, 2009.
 This event was founded by Rick DeVos, grandson of Amway Corp. co-founder Richard DeVos, who offered $449,000 in cash prizes.
 A total of 1,262 artists exhibited their work for two weeks, and a total of 334,219 votes were cast.
 First prize, including a $250,000 cash prize, went to Brooklyn painter Ran Ortner.
 ArtPrize 2010 was held September 22 through October 10, 2010, with work by 1,713 artists on display.
 The first prize was awarded to Grand Rapids artist Chris LaPorte.
-The twelfth annual ArtPrize will be held from September 16 to October 3, 2021.

-In 2012, Grand Rapids tied with Asheville, North Carolina for "Beer City USA."
-The competition was held by casting votes online for cities around the United States.
-Prominent breweries in the area such as B.O.B's Brewery, Brewery Vivant, Founders Brewing Company, Grand Rapids Brewing Co., Harmony Brewing, HopCat and Schmohz have created the culture necessary to win the award.
-In 2013, Grand Rapids was the sole winner of "Beer City USA", taking the prize with more votes than those combined for the second-place Kalamazoo, Michigan, and the third-place Asheville, North Carolina.